-Beloved Chicago Bears head coach and owner George Stanley Halas (1895-1983), "Papa Bear," was born on this day in Chicago, Illinois.
+Beloved Chicago Bears head coach and owner George Stanley Halas (1895–1983), “Papa Bear,” was born in Chicago, Illinois.

-A man with vision and purpose, Halas once said: "Many people flounder about in life because they do not have a purpose, an objective toward which to work."
+He built teams the way he built a life, with vision and purpose.
+Halas once said, “Many people flounder about in life because they do not have a purpose, an objective toward which to work.”

-He graduated from University of Illinois, served in the military during both World War I and World War II and, played major league baseball with the New York Yankees.
-He was "replaced" in right field by Babe Ruth.
+His own path had range.
+He graduated from the University of Illinois, served in the military during both World War I and World War II, and played major league baseball with the New York Yankees.
+He was “replaced” in right field by Babe Ruth.

 “At least 80 percent of the success of the football team is determined by the fight and spirit that they put into their play,” Halas said.

-Coach to Red Grange, Sid Luckman, George McAfee, Gale Sayers, and other greats, in his amazing 40 seasons as a coach, he won a record 321 regular-season games, seven NFL championships, and four division titles.
-"Nothing is work unless you'd rather be doing something else," he said.
+Coach to Red Grange, Sid Luckman, George McAfee, Gale Sayers, and other greats, in his remarkable 40 seasons as a coach, he won 321 regular-season games, seven NFL championships, and four division titles.
+“Nothing is work unless you'd rather be doing something else,” he said.

-After his death, the Bears added his initials "GSH" to the left sleeve of their jerseys to honor the iconic Halas.
-The NFC Championship trophy bears his name.
-And the Pro Football Hall of Fame in Canton, Ohio, can be found on George Halas Drive.
+After his death, the Bears added his initials “GSH” to the left sleeve of their jerseys to honor him.
+The NFC Championship trophy bears his name, and the Pro Football Hall of Fame in Canton, Ohio, can be found on George Halas Drive.

-He said, "If you live long enough, lots of nice things happen.”
+He once said, “If you live long enough, lots of nice things happen.”
+Maybe that’s one more quiet reward of showing up fully, year after year, and giving the day your best.

 More FOOTBALL Quotations